 The Extension course has a prescribed text and related issues as its organisational focus.
-Students' knowledge and understanding of French language and culture will be enhanced through accessing a variety of texts, some of which are prescribed, related to the theme and issues.
-Students will extend their ability to use and appreciate French as a medium for communication and creative thought and expression.
+Students' knowledge and understanding of French language and culture will be enhanced through accessing a variety of texts, related to the theme and issues.
+Students will extend their ability to use and appreciate French as a medium for communication, creative thought and self expression.